Cerro Punta, Panama: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Be sure to get the right type.
-The majority of adapters currently available are just plugs and expect your devices to change the voltage themselves.
+A plug adapter that supports outlet types A and B. It's important that you pick the correct kind.
+A lot of adapters currently sold are simply plug changers and require your electronics to adjust the voltage themselves.
 If yours can't do that they could get destroyed.
 This one works in most places.

 • Airplane phone mount